Longdendale: Woodhead pass road

-The M67 motorway starts at the M60 motorway in Manchester and heads east where it currently terminates at Mottram in Longdendale.
-There were plans in the 1960s to extend it through the National Park to the M1 motorway and Sheffield but it was never built.
-From here the A628 runs through the valley to join the A616.
+The M67 motorway starts at junction 24 of the M60 at Denton and heads east where it terminates at Mottram in Longdendale.
+There were plans in the 1960s to extend it through the National Park to the M1 motorway and Sheffield, but it was never built.
+From here, the A628 runs through the valley to join the A616.

-As of January 2008 there are advanced plans to improve the A628 route by bypassing Mottram and Tintwistle to the north with a spur to the A57 road.
-Known as the 'A57/A628 Mottram-in-Longdendale, Hollingworth & Tintwistle Bypass' or Longdendale Bypass, the public inquiry has been adjourned four times and is currently adjourned 'indefinitely'.
+The Woodhead Pass is a major freight route and is often congested, which has created traffic problems at its western end.
+The Mottram to Tintwistle by-pass is intended to relieve the congestion; work began to build the by-pass in 2024 and it is scheduled to be completed by 2028.

 Governance

 The valley gave its name to the Longdendale Urban District, which covered the western part of the valley around Mottram and Hollingworth.
-That district was created in 1936 as one of the districts of Cheshire, and was abolished in 1974 when its area became part of the metropolitan borough of Tameside in Greater Manchester.
+That district was created in 1936, as one of the districts of Cheshire, and was abolished in 1974 when its area became part of the metropolitan borough of Tameside, in Greater Manchester.

 Traditionally, Longdendale was in the County palatine of Chester.
 Up until local government reforms in 1974, Longdendale Urban District, along with Tintwistle Rural District, formed part of the administrative county of Cheshire; the Municipal Borough of Glossop was in Derbyshire; and Penistone Rural District was in the West Riding of Yorkshire.
 Today, the valley is split between the Metropolitan Borough of Barnsley in South Yorkshire, the Borough of High Peak in Derbyshire, and the Metropolitan Borough of Tameside in Greater Manchester.

 Longdendale lights

 The valley and the surrounding area has a reputation for strange phenomena, including unexplained lights and allegedly supernatural apparitions and has become a centre of attention for UFO and ghost hunters.
-It has, however, been suggested that the lights may be "earth lights" produced by pressure on the underlying rocks.
+However, it has been suggested that the lights may be earth lights produced by pressure on the underlying rocks.